BattleBlock Theater: Gameplay

 BattleBlock Theater also has support for custom heads in the PC version of the game.
-Inserting 128x128 PNGs into a folder titled: "Userfaces" gives them the option to use any image they want for your character's head.
+Inserting 128x128 PNG files into a folder titled: "Userfaces" gives them the option to use any image they want for your character's head.

-Along with a Time Attack mode, the game also features a Level Editor, which allows players to create their own stages for any game type.
+Along with a time attack mode, the game also features a level editor, which allows players to create their own stages for any game type.
 These levels can be assembled into a playlist, consisting of various Adventure and Arena levels, and uploaded to the community for others to download.
 There is also additional content unlocked for players who also own Castle Crashers and Alien Hominid HD.

 Plot

 The game begins with the narrator (voiced by Will Stamper) telling the adventures of the hundreds of friends aboard the S.S.
 Friendship, as well as Hatty Hattington, who is known as "best friend to one and all".
 After encountering a heavy storm, the S.S.
 Friendship becomes shipwrecked on a mysterious, seemingly abandoned island, whereupon most of the friends go missing.
 Upon waking up from the wreck, the player character seeks shelter from the storm in a dilapidated theater.

 Upon coming to, it is revealed that the entire crew of the S.S.
 Friendship is being held prisoner by cats, with Hatty, wearing a glowing top hat, as their apparent new leader.
 The player is then released from their cell and forced into deadly games by the feline wardens.
 As the player completes challenges, they find gems which are spent on unlocking fellow crew members to play as in these theater performances.
 Appearing to be possessed by the hat's unknown powers, Hatty begins working for the cats and against the player.

 As the player progresses, the narrator reveals more about the theater.
 Hundreds of years before the player got shipwrecked on the island, Purrham Furbottom, a theatrical aficionado, sought to build the world's greatest theater.
 The opening night saw the most jaw-dropping feats and thrills the likes of which were never seen before, making the theater an overnight success.
 However, Furbottom did not allow intermissions in the theater, and after an untold amount of time watching the show, he died after "pooping himself to death on the way to the bathroom."
 Since then, his top hat has been passed down to various others, who were each revered by the cats as their leader, and who each met with grim fates of their own.
 The hat, the narrator theorizes, is haunted by the grief and sorrow of each of its past wearers, and Hatty is its current victim, having sunk into a depression while being surrounded by the many gems the player has accrued, without doing anything to help the state of the theater.